Volue-Public/energy-mesh-python/docs/source/quickstart.rst

 ::

     Connected to Volue Mesh Server 99.0.0+0
-    You have now an open session and can request timeseries
+    You have now an open session and can request time series

 If there are some problems with this code check out :doc:`faq`.